In this post, I’ll discuss options for building a watercolor kit, and provide some introductory reading material.

 - Raw Sienna – Mixes nice neutrals with Cerulean Blue.
 A good/safe/boring starting point for white people flesh tones–when in doubt, use Raw Sienna, Quinacridone Rose, and Ultramarine.

-- Burnt Sienna – Reddish brown, can be used to mix a wonderful range of blues, greys, and browns with Ultramarine.
-I use the Windsor and Newton Burnt Sienna because it is more transparent and bright than Daniel Smith.
+- Transparent Red Oxide – Heavily granulating, reddish brown, can be used to mix a wonderful range of blues, greys, and browns with Ultramarine.
+(Alternative: Burnt Sienna.)

 - Neutral Tint – This is a slightly purple black.
 It is a good choice for a quick shadow.
 It’s called “neutral” because it doesn’t mix with anything to make a weird color, it just makes things darker.